 Now, Abul Hussam has got another recognition – he has won the National Academy of Engineering’s Grainger Challenge Prize for Sustainability Gold Award.
 The prize is a million dollars.
 Kudos, Abul Hussam!

-Feedback: please send your feedback at: info at intellectualvillage dot com – we will greatly appreciate it!
+Feedback: please send your feedback at: – we will greatly appreciate it!